sf-wdi-22-23/modules-22/w07-rails/d3-drills-recursion/readme.md

 `in_words 1508 //=> "one thousand five hundred eight"`

-#### Whiteboarding!
+#### White-boarding!
 Spend 10 minutes with a partner on a whiteboard.
 Don't worry about using recursion yet!
 Break down the problem into its simplest tasks.
 Make it work first for numbers under:
 - 10
 - 20